Services

 How we approach healthcare marketing differently — and why it matters for your practice.

-The Web Content Accessibility Guidelines (WCAG) exist because the web was designed to work for everyone.
+The Web Content Accessibility Guidelines exist because the web was designed to work for everyone.
 In practice, most websites fail this promise.
 They are built by sighted developers using mice, tested on the latest devices, and launched without anyone checking whether a screen reader user, a keyboard-only navigator, or someone with low vision can actually use them.
+The best results from accessible website design come when practices address this head-on.
+Our approach to WCAG compliant website design integrates these insights from the start.
+Strong accessible web design Australia depends on understanding this context.
+WCAG 2.2 compliance is the framework that solves this.

 For healthcare websites, this failure has real consequences.
 A patient with a visual impairment who cannot navigate your booking form does not just leave your website.
 They miss an appointment.
 A patient with a motor disability who cannot click your undersised phone button does not just bounce.
-They go untreated, or they go to your competitor who made their site work.
+They go untreated, or they go to your competitor who made their website work for them.
+One in five Australians lives with a disability.
+Among patients aged 65 and over, that figure is closer to one in two when you include age-related vision, hearing, and motor changes.
+If your website does not work for them, you are losing appointments every day to a problem you cannot see in your analytics.

 The Four Principles of WCAG: POUR